 exclude_tools:

-Here you can see the stock_explorer agent again the context of a flow:
+Here you can see the stock_explorer agent in the context of a flow:

 flows: